alexandru-dinu/mdup/README.md

 For examples, see [tests](./tests/).

-<h2 color=red>Disclaimer</h2>
+## ⚠️ Disclaimer

-Beware of running `mdup` on potentially malicious markdown files, e.g.:
+I created this tool primarily to meet my own needs -- it's very simple and ad-hoc.
+While I don't anticipate it gaining too much adoption, always beware when running `mdup` on markdown files of unknown origin (which can be malicious), e.g.:

     <!-- MDUP:BEG (CMD:rm -rf /) -->
     <!-- MDUP:END -->

-This tool should be used for simple tasks, e.g. keeping documentation up-to-date.
+This tool should only be used for **simple** tasks, e.g. keeping **simple** documentation up-to-date.

 ## Usage
 <!-- MDUP:BEG (CMD:poetry run mdup --help) -->